Lao rebellion (1826–1828)

 The Lao Rebellion of 1826–1828 (also known as Anouvong's Rebellion or the Vientiane-Siam War) was an attempt by King Anouvong (Xaiya Sethathirath V) of the Kingdom of Vientiane to end the suzerainty of Siam and recreate the former kingdom of Lan Xang.
-In January 1827 the Lao armies of the kingdoms of Vientiane and Champasak moved south and west across the Khorat Plateau, advancing as far as Saraburi, just three days march from the Siamese capitol of Bangkok.
+In January 1827 the Lao armies of the kingdoms of Vientiane and Champasak moved south and west across the Khorat Plateau, advancing as far as Saraburi, just three days' march from the Siamese capital of Bangkok.
 The Siamese mounted a counterattack to the north and east, forcing the Lao forces to retreat and ultimately taking the capital of Vientiane.
 Anouvong failed in both his attempt to resist Siamese encroachment, and to check the further political fragmentation among the Lao.
 The kingdom of Vientiane was abolished, its population was forcibly moved to Siam, and its former territories fell under the direct control of Siamese provincial administration.
 The kingdoms of Champasak and Lan Na were drawn more closely into the Siamese administrative system.
 The kingdom of Luang Prabang was weakened but allowed the most regional autonomy.
 In its expansion into the Lao states, Siam overextended itself.
-The rebellion was a direct cause of the Siamese-Vietnamese wars in the 1830s and 1840s.
+The rebellion was a direct cause of the Siamese—Vietnamese wars in the 1830s and 1840s.
 The slave raids and forced population transfers conducted by Siam led to a demographic disparity between the areas that would ultimately become Thailand and Laos, and facilitated the "civilizing mission" of the French into Lao areas during the latter half of the nineteenth century.

 The legacy of the rebellion remains controversial.
 Thai historiography has portrayed Anouvong as petty and his rebellion which came close to Bangkok as dangerous.
 Thai nationalist movements in the mid-twentieth century have seized onto local heroes such as Lady Mo, and Chao Phaya Lae as symbols of loyalty and "Thai" identity.
 Lao historiography has emphasized the role of Anouvong in promoting a sense of "Lao" identity, and has become a symbol of independence against foreign influence.
 Laos similarly promotes local heroes including Ratsavong Ngau and Anouvong himself, who was memorialized in 2010 with a large statute in central Vientiane.